 The Automatic Stay that goes into effect once your Chapter 12 case is filed immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.
 There are things it doesn't stop, such as criminal cases and some child support actions.
 Under some circumstances the Automatic Stay may exist for only a short period of time.

-If you're a corporation/LLC or partnership, you must:
+If you're a corporation/LLC or partnership:

 More than one-half the outstanding stock or equity in the corporation or partnership be owned by one family or by one family and its relatives.